Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 • "When a file is added to Google Drive, append a row to Notion"

-The free plan covers 100 tasks per month, which is enough for trial.
-Real production usually requires the Starter plan (~$20 / month).
-Make and n8n play similar roles.
+The free plan covers 100 tasks per month — enough to try.
+Anything resembling production typically requires the Starter plan (~$20/month).
+Make and n8n play the same role.

 At-a-glance comparison